This guide has everything you need to know about marketing.

 Direct marketing is a practical marketing approach.
 Nowadays, many businesses ask for permission to avoid the friction caused by sending unwanted messages to their target audience.

 What is Direct Marketing

 Direct marketing refers to a marketing approach in which the promotion of a product, service, or company is addressed directly to the customers without intermediaries or third parties taking any part in the process.

-Among its benefits, it’s worth mentioning that direct marketing will help you to reach your target audience quickly, and it is quite efficient since you can customize your campaigns to address those you think might be interested, instead of targeting the general public.
+Among its benefits, it’s worth mentioning that direct marketing will help you reach your target audience quickly.
+It is quite efficient since you can customize your campaigns to address those you think might be interested instead of targeting the general public.